MACH. DXP. JAMstack. Composable architecture. PBCs.

 Image source: fabric.inc

 Microservices are small modular services that combine to form an application.
 Very similar to our soup and tapas example.
+Read here for more info on microservices architecture for eCommerce.

 API-first is a development approach that centres on APIs (application program interface; another acronym bites the dust) which can be thought of as the shared language of various components of MACH.